BillDempsey/BillDempsey/README.md

 # Hi, I'm Bill Dempsey

-I'm a mechanical and manufacturing engineer based in Dublin, with a strong interest in data analysis and hands-on problem solving.
+I'm a mechanical and manufacturing engineer based in Dublin, with a strong interest in hands-on problem solving.
 I share a mix of professional and personal work here, including:

 ## What You'll Find Here